2024-06-13

 Some of us on the FediTest project will likely do that, but there isn’t a commitment by the FediTest project itself to do this, in particular on a particular schedule.

-So I can’t use FediTest to test interoperability of my code with some other application?
+So how do I use FediTest to test interoperability of my code with some other application?